Introduction

 Part of Trafford’s appeal lies in the diversity of its towns, neighbourhoods and landscapes.
 The Borough plays host to a rich tapestry of characterful streets and open spaces mixed with many fine examples of architecture.

-Trafford was historically an agricultural landscape, industrialisation did not occur in the area until the late 19th century.
+Trafford was historically an agricultural landscape.
+Industrialisation did not occur in the area until the late 19th century.
 Trafford’s main settlements owe much of their character to suburban growth of the 19th and 20th centuries.
-The construction of the Manchester, South Junction and Altrincham Railway [1849] created new suburbs for the middle classes of Manchester with the construction of villa-type houses centred around railway stations.
+The construction of the Manchester, South Junction and Altrincham Railway (1849) created new suburbs for the middle classes of Manchester with the construction of villa-type houses centred around railway stations.
 There are many fine residences constructed from red brick, the distinctive Bowdon ‘white brick’, and sandstone.
 Roofs are generally slate, and many buildings have terracotta detailing.
 A number are by renowned architects including Edgar Wood, Henry Goldsmith, Charles Heathcote and John Douglas.

-That diversity of character is something which should be reinforced through the planning and design of new development in the Borough.
+The diversity of character is something which should be reinforced through the planning and design of new development in the Borough.

 New proposals should seek to enhance and draw out the qualities which make each place within Trafford unique.
 This should be done through well-considered and locally appropriate design responses, avoiding bland solutions.